PrestaShop/prestashop.github.io/news/_posts/2019-02-11-prestashop-in-2019-and-beyond-part-1-current-architecture.md

 ## And more...

 If you got here, now you know PrestaShop is much more complex than it can seem to be.
+Remember the overview at the top of the article?
+Take a look at this more detailed version of it now:

+![Comprehensive overview][comprehensive-overview]

-But that's not all, there are actually many more other subsystems, too many to cover them all in detail here.
+There are actually many more other subsystems than the ones we described, too many to cover them all in detail here.
 Just to name a few more:

 - Translation and localization – PrestaShop can be translated and localized to any language and country: currencies, taxes, shipping locations, and more.
 - Update – PrestaShop supports downloading and updating modules, and it can also update itself using the [Autoupgrade module][autoupgrade].
 - Export/Import – Merchants can migrate their data from/to PrestaShop.
 - Emails – All emails sent by PrestaShop are customizable and themeable.

 That's all for today!
-In the next part, we'll analyze what are the main pain points of the current state.
+In the next part, we'll analyze what are the main pain points of this architecture.

 ---